 To understand God’s view of love, we must also understand God’s view of truth.
 This is because love cannot exist without truth.
 Jesus and Mary speak of the bond of love and truth as a marriage wherein the two are inseparable.
 Everything God has created is made with perfect love and truth, a dynamic duo that not only ensures perfect love-based governing of every soul and an entire universe, but together offer us the greatest love, joy, and happiness possible.
 If we want to fully enjoy the gifts that love and truth offer us, and at the same time end all pain and suffering, we must start valuing and honoring truth as our Creator does, as the essential partner of love that it is.

 Whenever I refer to truth in this book, I am referring to truth from God’s perspective, truth that I will at times call Absolute Truth, God’s Truth, or Divine Truth.
 I explained in Chapter 3 that Absolute Truth is real, uncompromising, and limitless in scope.
 We may believe truth is malleable according to various human preferences, but it is not.
 We may believe we have the freedom to bend it, fabricate it, misrepresent it, hide it, or avoid it without consequence, but that is not the case.
 Love and truth are supported by non-negotiable laws.
-In our current undeveloped state, we might resist the idea that Divine Laws exist and have dominion over us, requiring our allegiance, but one day we will understand that this design is the pinnacle of love; there is no better way our Creator could demonstrate to Her children the beauty, power, and joy of embracing God’s definitions of love and truth in our lives.
+While we lack development in love it is common to resist the idea that Divine Laws exist and have dominion over us, requiring our allegiance, but one day we will understand that this design is the pinnacle of love; there is no better way our Creator could demonstrate to Her children the beauty, power, and joy of embracing God’s definitions of love and truth in our lives.

 Let’s look at why truth is so important: